Menwey/requiresforpekora/README.md

-requires for pekora
-more requires soon
+Hello, im a menwey (pozzibros in pekora), this repos will be have a hack tool and backdoors for pekora